 Newer runners who lack cardiovascular fitness will breathe very erratically, often too shallow and ineffectively, especially when the intensity builds.
 As runners improve their fitness, hard breathing is easier to manage and patterns become more automatic.
-By the time a runner reaches elite status they are more focused on the pace rather than their breathing.
+By the time a runner reaches elite status, they are more focused on the pace rather than their breathing.
 These patterns are just figured out.

-Control your breath
+Control your breath while running

 You may not be at elite status, but remember that practice makes perfect.
 As you’re running, work on controlling your breath.
 Try inhaling for 3-4 steps, and then exhaling for 3-4 steps.
 Breathing in for a longer duration may help you breathe deeper and thus take in more oxygen.
-It may take some time to figure out, but keep at it.
+It may take some time to figure out but keep at it.

 If you find yourself running out of breath or feeling winded all the time I recommend decreasing the duration or the intensity of the exercise.
 Find an appropriate starting point and progressively adjust the intensity or the volume of the runs as you adapt.
 This will yield cardiovascular adaptations to help build your endurance and stamina.